bloq/cloud-sdk/README.md

 # cloud-sdk
-Javascript SDK to interact with bloqcloud services
+Javascript SDK to interact with BloqCloud services

 ## Install